 The Metrolink does have rules that prohibit its workers from using cell phones while on duty, however, the rules are often overlooked.
 The NTSB is now urging that stricter safety guidelines be enforced by California railroad transportation companies, something they have been pushing for years.

-For more information about the Metrolink Train crash, contact The Law Office of Bertoldo, Baker, Carter, Smith & Cullen today.
+For more information about the Metrolink Train crash, contact The Law Office of Bertoldo Carter Smith & Cullen today.
 Our attorneys are standing by to ensure your legal rights are protected.